 The Marino Marini Foundation has confirmed the authenticity of this work.

-The catastrophic events of the Second World War, the blunt-force reality of the horror and misery suffered by man and beast alike, destroyed this evocative world of myth and dreams.
-The retreating German army in Italy ran on requisitioned horse power; the hapless animals suffered horribly from the shells, bombs, and bullets of the advancing Allied liberators, or else starved for lack of sustenance.
-From a train Marini caught sight of a stricken horse rearing up in terror, as Picasso had painted in Guernica.
-The cruel slaughter of these innocent and defenseless creatures, once champions of the ancient battlefield, impressed upon Marini’s conception of the horse and rider a new urgency, a desperate awareness of the myth imperiled.
+The catastrophic events of the Second World War changed everything.
+The retreating German army in Italy was dependent on requisitioned horse transport; the hapless creatures suffered horribly from the bombs, shells, and bullets of the advancing Allied liberators.
+From a train Marini witnessed the heartrending sight of a stricken horse rearing up in terror, just as Picasso had painted in Guernica.

-The monumental version of an earlier Cavaliere, created in 1948 (Carandente, no. 313), seemed to represent a welcome end to this calamitous period in Italian history.
-This variation on the horse and rider theme, by this time for Marini the most engrossing line in his work, “bears traces of the artist’s classicizing mood,” Sam Hunter wrote.
+The present sculpture and the monumental version, Cavaliere, also created in 1948 (Carandente, no. 313), represent the welcome end to this calamitous period in modern Italian history.
+This variation on the horse and rider theme, by this time for Marini amounting to an obsession in his work, “bears traces of the artist’s classicizing mood,” Sam Hunter wrote.
 “The rider, head thrown back and arms enfolding his torso, appears restful, consumed in a self-absorbed dream state.
+The horse’s outstretched head, by contrast, shows enormous inward effort and stress.
 This jarring configuration hints at the phallic significance of the conjoined horse/rider image, and that underlying meaning becomes more explicit in Marini’s later, more agonized oeuvre” (op. cit., 1993, p.
 25).

-The response to the end of the war Marini that scripted into the 1948 Cavaliere, however, was only a momentary aside, a short-lived respite in the course of events.
-“Developments in the post-war world soon began to disappoint me,” Marini explained to Roditi, “and I no longer felt any such faith in the future.
+The sense of well-being in the present Cavaliere expresses a short-lived respite in the course of events.
+“Developments in the post-war world soon began to disappoint me,” Marini explained, “and I no longer felt any such faith in the future.
 On the contrary, I then tried to express, in each one of my subsequent equestrian figures, a greater anxiety and a more devastating despair...
 As soon as it seeks to express anxiety, sculpture also wanders away from the ideals of classicism” (op. cit., 1980, pp. 39 and 40).